tepiai/tk17/-tk17- guide.md

 - HOW DO I CHANGE THE SIZE/POSITION OF WIGS?/WHY IS MY HAIR CLIPPING INTO MY MODEL?

 They are treated as hats, so go into the hairsizer tab and modify the values from there.
 These do not save, so keep that in mind.
 Hairsizer has the ability to wildy change hair position, hence floating or clipping hair.

+- HOW DO I MAKE MY GAME LOOK GOOD?

+First of all, refer to the Hook5 instructions on the top of the guide.
+Follow the install and refer to both the install instructions and the Hook5 hotkeys section below.
+Second, install SweetFX or Reshade, and mess around with the shaders.
+Also refer to MG for shared installs of graphics mods.
+Keep in mind that you should do this while being mindful of your PC specifications, as even the graphics setups used in TK can be demanding.
+Even to a modern midrange GPU.

 BTW, IF YOU USE TK4R, HERE IS A INSTALL SPECIFIC PASTEBIN FOR IT:
 (https://pastebin.com/3RdM0nk9)